AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/README.md

  ```
  //&& !neighbor->isReserverd(currentCell->getTimeStamp())
  ```
- buld the project and run the tests
+ build the project and run the tests
  ```
- cd build
- make
  ./test/collisionTest
  ```
  you should be able to see the robots colliding as the animation shows below